aiedward/Microsoft-Professional-Program-Learning-Materials/Cortana Challenge Loan Credit.md

 * Added a cross validation model: result shows that it generalized pretty well across folds.

 ### Overfitting problem is alleviated.
 However, we need to test it out on different SMOTE configuration and also with PCA.
-### Will wait until Apr.1 when real challenge is started.

 How the revised model AUC looks: